Eagle SepticSeptic Information Guide

 How long does a new septic system installation take?

 The installation itself typically takes 2–5 days depending on system size and soil conditions.
 The full timeline — including soil testing, design, and permits — is typically 4–8 weeks.
-We'll give you a project-specific schedule after the site evaluation.
+The contractor should provide a project-specific schedule after the site evaluation.

 How much does a new septic system cost?

 New system costs vary significantly based on system type, size, soil conditions, and local permit fees.
 A basic conventional system may cost $10,000–$20,000; advanced systems in challenging soils can run higher.
-We provide a detailed written estimate after your site evaluation.
+A reputable installer will provide a detailed written estimate after the site evaluation.

 What types of septic systems do you install?

-We install conventional gravity systems, pressure distribution systems, mound systems (for shallow soil depth), and aerobic treatment units.
-The right type is determined by your soil test results and local code requirements.
+Common system types include conventional gravity systems, pressure distribution systems, mound systems (for shallow soil depth), and aerobic treatment units.
+The right type is determined by soil test results and local code requirements.

 Do I need permits for a new septic system?

 Yes — permits are required in all jurisdictions.
-We handle the permit application, inspections, and final approval as part of our installation service.
-You won't need to navigate the county offices yourself.
+A full-service contractor handles the permit application, inspections, and final approval as part of the installation.
+You shouldn't need to navigate the county offices yourself.

 How do I take care of my new system?

 The basics: pump the tank on schedule (every 3–5 years), avoid flushing non-biodegradable items, spread laundry loads throughout the week, and protect the drain field from vehicle traffic and deep-rooted plants.
-We provide a full homeowner guide after installation.
+Most installers provide a full homeowner guide after installation.